STATE REGIONAL NATIONAL

 This is the national culminating activity for senior (14-19 year old) state winners of the eligible Academic Horse Contests and Horse Speaking Contests.
 The Eastern National 4-H Horse Roundup is traditionally held in Louisville, KY in early November.
 Winning teams are responsible for a portion of their expenses.
 You must be a registered 4-H volunteer to enter a team or individual on the state level in contests.
 Interested coaches who are not 4-H volunteers should contact their local 4-H office for more information.

-In order to be considered for any of the opportunities listed below, teens must complete and return the Connecticut 4-H Recognition Form to their local 4-H Office by the due date issued by that local 4-H Office.
+In order to be considered for any of the opportunities listed below, teens must complete and return the UConn 4-H Recognition Form to their local 4-H Office by the due date issued by that local 4-H Office.
 A selection process of all those submitting forms occurs first at the county level; those recommended proceed to a state level evaluation which includes an interview and application review process.
 Candidates selected for these opportunities will then be contacted by the State 4-H Office.

 Citizenship Washington Focus

 CWF provides an opportunity for selected Connecticut teen delegates to visit Washington, D.C. to learn more about our national government through workshops, meetings with national legislators, and with other teens from throughout the country.
-Teens must be ages 15-18, and complete a Connecticut 4-H Recognition Form by the County turn-in date.
+Teens must be ages 15-18, and complete a UConn 4-H Recognition Form by the County turn-in date.
 Held on odd-numbered years during June or July.
 Delegates are responsible for part of the cost.

 National 4-H Congress

 Teens ages 14-18 (on January 1 of the current program year) may apply to become a Connecticut State Delegate to this leadership forum.
 Youth delegates are exposed to current leadership, philosophy and research in critical areas such as agriculture, environment, community, families, youth and children and communications and technology.
 Teens participate in a variety of hands-on workshops as well as other interactive events.
-Candidates must complete the Connecticut 4-H Recognition Form by their county's May due date each year.
+Candidates must complete the UConn 4-H Recognition Form by their county's May due date each year.
 Those applicants who are recommended then complete an interview process.
-This is a Connecticut 4-H award trip; all trip expenses are paid by the Connecticut 4-H Program*.
+This is a UConn 4-H award trip; all trip expenses are paid by the UConn 4-H Program*.